rotimi-best/slot-machine/readme.txt

 Additional feature
 - Sound effect on win, loose and rolling.

-To start project, just open `index.html`
+To start project, just serve `index.html` on a port